faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 # Engineering Guidance

-How should we guard against the problems described above?
-The thing to keep in mind is that any code that touches upon the policies the Operating Environment guards for is a good candidate for automated testing.
-Code which gets privacy sensitive information in this example.
+How should we guard against the privacy problems described above?

+The thing to keep in mind is that any code that touches upon the policies the Operating Environment has guards for is a good candidate for automated testing.

 In the `icdab_sample` project we have created Unit tests and UI tests.